hackorama/hermosa/design/README.md

 ## System design

 ![High Level System Design](system-design.png)
 **High level system design diagram**

 Design details with design choice explained in the sections below.

 > Additional optional data processing integrations (A stream processing cluster like Spark, a data warehouse/lake etc.) are not shown but can be integrated if the system requires it.

-> Auth services will be either an internal service inside the cluster or an external service (Okta, LDAP).
-These will be centrally integrated with API gateway.
+Auth services can be internal or external and will be centrally integrated with the API Gateway.

 ### Technology stack

 ![Example System Stack](example-system-stack.png)
 **Example deployment stack on Kubernetes which can be on premise or on cloud**

 ![Cloud Native Stack](example-cloud-native-system-stack.png)
 **Example cloud native deployment stack specific to a cloud vendor like AWS**

 ![Cloud hosted Kubernetes](example-cloud-hosted-kubernetes-stack.png)
 **Deployment example using cloud hosted Kubernetes and cloud native services**

 Above we have few example deployment technology stack options.
 There are many options for technology stack that will fit with the system design which are discussed below.